scoulomb/home-assistant/Tuya-IR-controller/README.md

     - And add your devices only from Tuya App and check they are present in Tuya console
     - Use Access Id/Access secret from project and  u/p are the one from Tuya account when adding Hub in HA
     - Project SAAS is not required (note it was usable in SamrtHome apk instead of Tuya u/p)
+- In doubt select all region when creating project

 The device are recognized by home assistan